Ingredients

 Make the dough:

-In a small saucepan, heat the milk and butter until the butter melts.
+- In a small saucepan, heat the milk and butter until the butter is melted.
 Remove from heat and stir in the sour cream until smooth.
 Let cool until lukewarm (about 110°F).

 Make the filling: